 We remembered porches with rocking chairs and tables, grownups piecing together long memories on peaceful summer evenings, weaving their stitches of family history, in those long hours of darkness; quilts of life, to warm us forever.

-I remembered that here at Grandma’s there was an endless amount of time.
+I remembered that there, at Grandma’s, there was an endless amount of time.
 Time just sat down and stayed.
 There was time for visiting and playing games; a time for dreams.
 There were uncles who played tricks on everybody, dressing up in sheets thinking they were scary; they only made us smile.

 So it was a tucked-in feeling, surrounded by whispers and murmurs of love and tenderness in the warm nights.
 It was dirt paths that scooted out to grapevines and guided you to the barn.
 It was a world the size a child can grasp easily in her mind.
 You knew everybody by their name and they knew yours.
 It was the kind of place that kept you safe, a place that lived inside you long after the visiting was over, and made you start counting the days ‘till you could come again.

-I have remember all these things as I turned the pages; but most of all I have remembered the sweetness of Grandma: and tucked snugly in her arms I owned the earth and stars and all the precious moments of living
+I have remembered all these things, but most of all I remember the sweetness of Grandma: and being tucked snugly in her arms.
+For that magical time I owned the earth and stars and all the precious moments of living.